rajsinghbagri/rajsinghbagri.github.io/README.md

 ### **CR**
 ### NCC, IIT Bombay

-Honored with ’A’ grade in NCC C-certificate exam (<strong> highest level </strong> certificate for NCC cadets) conducted by <strong>Defence Ministry of India</strong>
+Honored with <strong> ’A’ </strong> grade in NCC C-certificate exam (<strong> highest level </strong> certificate for NCC cadets) conducted by <strong>Defence Ministry of India</strong>
 <br>
 • Led the 44 Cadets in Cultural activities held in Maharashtra Eng.
 REGT. at IIT Bombay

 ### **Overall Coordinator**
 ### Eduride India
 Eduride is a group of changemakers who are trying to bridge the resource gap in India's education system.
-• Recognized by Ministry of Education, Government of India, Student lives impacted: <strong>600+ donation:14lac INR within 5 days </strong> of campaign.
+• Recognized by Ministry of Education, Government of India, Student lives impacted: <strong>600+ ; donation:14lac INR within 5 days </strong> of campaign.

 ---